-Option 1: One-time export from Product List
+Option 1: One-time export from the Product List

 Step 1: Filter for the cheapest vendor